Entree3k/Jellyfin/README.md

 4. Change the Repository value to
     >https://raw.githubusercontent.com/Entree3k/Jellyfin/main/studios

-If you would like to use my template to make some posters for Jellyfin and you do not have Photoshop/Gimp here is the link to file on [Photopea](www.photopea.com/#iDAQIkUUF.psd)
+If you would like to use my template to make some posters for Jellyfin and you do not have Photoshop/Gimp here is the link to file on Photopea www.photopea.com/#iDAQIkUUF.psd